|Table of Contents |

-The three crew members who worked alongside Bart and I in Upper Class spoke well of me in their statements and had little criticism about the way I carried out my duties.
+The three crew members who worked alongside Bart and I in First Class spoke well of me in their statements and had little criticism about the way I carried out my duties.
 Little notice was taken of anything they wrote.

 Following the first investigative meeting with crew manager Lana I wanted to show what crew who had flown with me over the years thought of me as a person and a Flight Manager.

 Although cabin crew management had access to all mandatory performance appraisals the Rave Review was an optional form that was not held on file.